StuffJackMakes/Grid-Tunes/README.md

 ## Limitations

-* You cannot currently export any music created
+* You cannot currently export any music as an audio file
-* You cannot currently share music via a link
 * Some loops created can be exceedingly long, and thus not seem like a loop while listening
-* Having too many sounds going off may result in poor quality sound of some machines
+* Having too many sounds going off may result in audio distortion

+## Did You Know?

+While Javascript stores all numbers a [64-bit doubles](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), it apparently casts each number to a [32-bit float](https://developer.mozilla.org/En/Core_JavaScript_1.5_Reference/Operators/Bitwise_Operators) for bitwise operations.

 ## Setup